phanous/quantum-lazy-training/README.md

 `python src/main.py`

-    By default, the main module will run the code for plotting the error curves for a certain hyperparameters hardcoded in the start of "main.py".
+    By default, the main module will run the code for plotting the error curves for a certain set of hyperparameters hardcoded in the start of "main.py".
     You can change this behavior by either changing the hyperparameters or by changing the "main()" function of "main.py" to run another aspect of the experiment.